 Traditional Design and Modern Learning Environment.

-The traditional classroom design that served as a de facto model for over a century.
-The desks arranged in rows facing the front of the room worked well for when classroom instruction was primarily classroom-wide instruction taught by the teacher.
-But teaching and learning have evolved dramatically in recent decades.
-Learning environments must also change if they are to support these activities effectively.
+The traditional classroom design that served as a de facto model for more than a century.
 Los escritorios dispuestos en filas mirando hacia el frente de la sala, funcionó bien para cuando la instrucción en el aula era principalmente la instrucción de toda la clase impartida por el profesor.
 Pero la enseñanza y el aprendizaje han evolucionado dramáticamente en las últimas décadas.
 Los entornos de aprendizaje también deben cambiar si van a apoyar estas actividades de manera efectiva.

 Rather than depending on teachers as the primary source of knowledge in the classroom, students take charge of their own learning.
 Teachers are helping guide this process.
 Additionally, students are researching, finding, and synthesizing information for themselves.
 They demonstrate their learning by working with their peers to create new products and ideas.
 Los profesores están ayudando a guiar este proceso.
 Además, los estudiantes están investigando, encontrando y sintetizando información por sí mismos.
 Demuestran su aprendizaje trabajando con sus compañeros para crear nuevos productos e ideas.